em1729/password_generator/README.md

 # password_generator
-Shinydashboard pass word generator app
+Shinydashboard password generator app that takes in two inputs--password length and number of passwords desired.